it-p-lodz-pl/TUL.Courses/PDMP/ThesisTemplate.en.md

 ## 5. Conclusion

-- Provide a summary that:
+- Provide a summary that proves the thesis:
   - the goal was achieved,
-  - proof of the theses
-  - the scope of the proposed works was accomplished
+  - the scope of the proposed work was accomplished
 - Describe what next
   - describe how to improve the proposed solution
   - describe how to commercialize the proposed solution